“It was such a surreal experience, and I would do it over and over again just like that!”

 – Madison S. (@madisonjane_13)

 41+1 at 2am – I woke up to some inconsistent contractions, about 10 minutes apart.
-When I got out, I figured let’s put a diaper on just in case (thank God!).
+When I got up, I figured, let’s put a diaper on just in case (thank God!).

 6:15am – I had a contraction and my water broke (in the diaper).
 I texted my midwife and got in the shower again just to relax because I knew this was when they would start to pick up.
 My midwife arrived 20 minutes later.